Saraswati River: Helmand river

 Rajesh Kocchar (1999), after a detailed analysis of the Vedic texts and the geological environments of the rivers, concludes that there may be two Saraswati rivers mentioned in the Rigveda.
 The early Rigvedic Saraswati, which he calls Naditama Saraswati, is described in Suktas 2.41, 7.36, etc. of the family books of the Rigveda, and drains into a samudra.
 However, according to Rajesh, the description of the Naditama Saraswati in the Rigveda indicates that any long river which flows from the mountains to the sea, receiving tributaries along the way, can fit the general description of the Saraswati River.
 Rajesh presents arguments in his work that the Helmand River in Afghanistan could be identified with the earlier Saraswati River, citing reasons such as similarities between the description of Saraswati in the Rigveda and the description of the Helmand, also known as Haetumant, in the Avesta.
 Rajesh further rejects the identification of the older Saraswati with the Ghaggar, citing that western archaeological sites in Sind are older than eastern archaeological sites of the Ghaggar, suggesting an eastward migration of the bearers of the Rigvedic culture to the western Ganga plain.
 According to him, the Saraswati by this time had become an underground river, and the name was transferred to the Ghaggar, which disappeared in the desert.
-Rajesh Kocchar, however, believes that the name 'Harut' is traced to 'Harauvaiti' (the name for the region of Arachosia, not a river), and Harut is not actually a part of Arachosia but of Drangiana.
+Rajesh Kocchar, however, believes that the name of the river 'Harut' is traced to 'Harauvaiti' (the name for the region of Arachosia, not a river), and Harut is not actually a part of Arachosia but of Drangiana.
 The later Rigvedic Saraswati, which he calls Vinasana Saraswati, is described in the Rigvedic Nadistuti Sukta (10.75).
 The later Rigvedic Saraswati is only in the post-Rigvedic Brahmanas said to disappear in the sands.
 According to Kocchar, the Ganga and Yamuna were small streams in the vicinity of the Harut River.
 When the Vedic people moved east into Punjab, they named the new rivers they encountered after the old rivers they knew from Helmand, and the Vinasana Saraswati may correspond with the Ghaggar-Hakra River.